lealgamb/SycamoreScheduler/database/README.md

 # Database Section
 ---
-To run the script, simply run it with no parameters.
+To run the python (usc_class_scraper.py) script, simply run it with no parameters.

 It will create a file that you can specify within the script -- by default it is called classes.txt.